 Transformational Productivity Assessment

-The goal of the Total Productivity Initiative (TPI) is to increase productivity at the company level and then bring these improvements to scale where the aggregate gains drive economic expansion in the state of Wisconsin.
+The goal of the Transformational Productivity Initiative (TPI) is to increase productivity at the company level and then bring these improvements to scale where the aggregate gains drive economic expansion in the state of Wisconsin.

 Productivity is the engine of economic growth and prosperity — but it has lagged in Wisconsin and across the U.S. over the last decade.
 TPI is a public-private partnership assembled to provide leadership for Wisconsin’s manufacturers on the challenges they face in achieving productivity growth.
 TPI evolved out of a public-private partnership consisting of the Wisconsin Economic Development Corporation, the University of Wisconsin, Milwaukee 7, WMEP Manufacturing Solutions and the University of Wisconsin-Stout Manufacturing Outreach Center.